Here I will list all of my musical equipment and a flow chart showing how everything is connected together

 THE HARDWARE COMPUTER INTERFACE FOR RECORDING

 These are my BABIES and I just LOVE them!
-My Roland kit consists of a snare, 3 toms, a bass with dual bass pedals, hi hat, all run by the Roland TD-8 Percussion Sound Module.
+My Roland kit consists of a snare, 3 toms, a bass, hi hat, all run by the Roland TD-8 Percussion Sound Module.
 I really do miss playing acoustic drums but my circumstances dictated that a digital kit was more suited to my needs.
 There are pros and cons to both types of drums but here are some of the advantages my digital kit provides.

 I have had this kit for 3 years now and I HAVE NEVER ONCE broken a single drum stick!
 You do not have to beat the crap out of this kit

 to get the sound you want, like you do with acoustic kits.
 Just think of the savings in drum sticks alone!
 The one thing I do not like are the cymbals.

 The rubber coating on them gives them a bad feel and it is very difficult to get the crown sound out of them.

 1: The digital drum skins are very responsive.

 2: The rack mounting system for this kit is SIMPLY MARVELOUSLY designed, allowing

 3: They are so light and are completely portable, folding up easily into a small bundle.